Lake Mills Public Records Directory

 Business & Licensing Records

 Local business operations in Lake Mills, Jefferson County, Wisconsin run through city government channels that oversee licensing, zoning permits, and regulatory compliance.
 Entrepreneurs and established business owners alike obtain necessary paperwork and approvals through the municipal administrative offices.
-The Lake Mills Community Development Authority complements these services by fostering economic growth and supporting development projects that strengthen the city's commercial base.
+The Lake Mills Community Development Authority complements these services by building economic growth and supporting development projects that strengthen the city's commercial base.

 Economy & Demographics

 Lake Mills' economy is anchored by a diverse mix of industries, including manufacturing, agriculture, and tourism.
 Major employers in the city include the Lake Mills School District, the Aztalan Historical Society, and several local manufacturing and processing facilities.
 The city's proximity to Rock Lake and its charming downtown district also attract visitors, contributing to the local tourism industry.
-With a 2023 municipal budget of $3.5 million, the City of Lake Mills is committed to supporting economic growth and development initiatives that benefit the community.

 Elections & Voter Records